-EACL provides this description in LATEX2e (eac12017.tex) and PDF format (eacl2017.pdf), along with the LATEX2e style file used to format it (eacl2017.sty) and an ACL bibliography style (eacl2017.bst) and example bibliography (eacl2017.bib).
-These files are all available from eac12017.org.
-We will need you to use of these style files, which have been appropriately tailored for the EACL 2017 proceedings.
-Submissions will only be accepted in latex.
-On the website we will also provide a link to a latex template on Overleaf that you and your colleagues can use to author the paper, produce the corresponding latex source files and convert the paper to pdf.
-Using the Overleaf template should facilitate collaboration and ease the burden on authors not familiar with latex.
+NAACL-HLT provides this description in PDF LATEX2e (naaclhlt2019.tex) and format (naaclhlt2019.pdf), along with the LATEX2e style file used to format it (naaclhlt2019.sty) and an ACL bibliography style (acl_natbib.bst) and example bibliography (naaclhlt2019.bib).
+These files are all available at http://naacl2019.org/downloads/ naaclhlt2019-latex.zip.
+We strongly recommend the use of these style files, which have been appropriately tailored for the NAACL-HLT 2019 proceedings.